seabopo/PowerShell-Toolkit/README.md

 The PipelineObject contains 3 additional, custom properties when it is returned:
   1. Success = a boolean indicating whether the Initialize-PipelineObject process completed successfully.
   2. ResultMessage = a description of the initialization result, which will be the error message if success=$false.
-  3. _Invocation = A hashtable containing the invocation history of the object, used for debug logging.
+  3. _Invocation = A HashTable containing the invocation history of the object, used for debug logging.

 The PipelineObject includes a 'Tests' parameter, which allows you to perform some basic null testing.
 This parameter is provided because the values for a function may be passed to it via the PipelineObject and not